 Networking & Information Sessions

 Networking and information sessions give students the opportunity to hear directly from employers about the work they do.
 During these sessions, students may ask questions, learn about the hiring process, and experience some of the organization’s culture first-hand.
 The format is typically a brief presentation followed by the opportunity to speak informally with organization representatives in small groups or one-on-one.
-These representatives are often recent alumni who have been in your shoes, which makes them more approachable, and likely to have relevant insights and advice.
+These representatives are often recent alumni who have been in your shoes, which makes them more approachable.
+They are likely have relevant insights and advice.
 Ask for business cards or connect via LinkedIn to follow up, as alums often become your best source of “insider information” to navigate the hiring process.

-These events are also important opportunities for you to demonstrate your interest in the field and the organization, as well as to demonstrate your “soft skills,” including how well you interact and communicate with different kinds of people.
+Networking and information sessions are also important opportunities for you to demonstrate your interest in the field and the organization, as well as to demonstrate your “soft skills,” including how well you interact and communicate with different kinds of people.
 If an employer sees that you will handle yourself well in a professional situation, it will help them remember you and pull your resume out from the pile of other candidates in their applicant pool.
-There is often a laptop or a paper sign-in sheet so a recruiter will know you attended.
-You can also reference people you meet in your cover letter or application materials, which reaffirms your interest in the position and the organization.
+Recruiters often track attendance at these sessions via a sign-in form.
+You can also reference representatives you meet at the session in your cover letter or application materials; this reaffirms your interest in the position and the organization.

 See upcoming events